membraneframework-labs/guide/chapter2/lifecycle.md

 ### State playing

 Elements are processing data, timers are running.
-Sending buffers is allowed now.
+Sending buffers and demands is allowed now.

 ### Playing -> prepared change